 The first version of the 28mm lens was released in 1979.
 Like all of the Series E lenses, it was a budget model aimed at amateur photographers.
 It has a black all-plastic body.

 Professionals ended up liking the Series E lenses due to their compact size.
 A couple of years after the release of the lens a second version was released with a chrome ring, rubber on the focusing ring, and the focus ring is made from aluminum.

 Checking a 1985 Competitive Camera Corp Catalogue, the price of the 28mm f/2.8 E was $84.95.
 The Nikkor 28mm f/2.8 was $159.95.
 Those prices would be $204.69 and $385.40 in 2019 when adjusted for inflation.

 Build Quality & Design

-The build quality is lacking when compared to Nikkor branded lenses from the early 1980’s.
-However, both version of the lens have a far better feeling than current budget lenses.
+The build quality is lacking when compared to Nikkor branded lenses from the early 1980s.
+However, both versions of the lens have a far better feeling than current budget lenses.

 There are no half stops on the aperture ring.
 Both versions of the lens have the same plastic aperture ring.